gbjz10/HackaTime/README.md

 # HackaTime
-This is just some code for Summer of Making
+This is just some code for Summer of Making.
+The game is curerntly incomplete, but I recieved an email with a survey that encouraged me to ship my project even though it isn't fully complete.
+The game uses basic mechanics.
+Click the start button to go to a "choose your character screen" and then click a "character."
+They are just colored blocks for now.
+After that, you should be able to use WASD to move the block around.